mocaptoolbox/EyetrackerAddOn/README.md

 ## INSTALL

-- download Mocap Toolbox if you have not done it yet (https://www.jyu.fi/hytk/fi/laitokset/mutku/en/research/materials/mocaptoolbox).
+- download Mocap Toolbox if you have not done it yet.

 - move/copy the two Matlab functions (mcreadeye.m and mcsyncmocap2eye.m) into the toolbox folder